Strong typhoon disrupts business as it sweeps past Hong Kong

 The Observatory, which raised the No. 8 signal late on Monday, said it expected it to stay in force "for some time" this morning even though Kalmegi is moving away from the city.

-There will be no trading in the morning if the typhoon signal remains at 8 or higher at 9 a.m. local (0100 GMT), with trading suspended for the whole day if storm signal 8 is still up at noon.
+There will be no trading in the morning if the typhoon signal remains at 8 or higher at 9 a.m. local (9:00 p.m.
+ET), with trading suspended for the whole day if storm signal 8 is still up at noon.

 Schools, businesses and non-essential government services will also close while storm the signal 8 remains.